ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ```

 ## Cluster
-A single instance of Node.js runs in a single thread.
+A single instance of NodeJs runs in a single thread.
-To take advantage of multi-core systems, the user will sometimes want to launch a cluster of Node.js processes to handle the load.
+To take advantage of multi-core systems, the user will sometimes want to launch a cluster of NodeJs processes to handle the load.

 ```javascript
 // require the cluster module